-SCDP is a grant program through which CETL provides funding to faculty members for the purpose of hiring an undergraduate to assist in the development of new course content.
+SCDP is a grant program through which CETL provides funding to faculty members for the purpose of hiring an undergraduate to assist in the development of new course content, learning activities or learning materials.
 For instance, a faculty member might employ a student to build collections of homework problems or in-class examples, design and test lab activities, or develop online learning materials.
-The student is expected to work on the project during the summer preceding the academic year in which the faculty member hopes to use the student’s work.
-We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project at the rate of $12.00 per hour, and can cover some of the cost of materials.
-While on campus during the summer, students enrolled in the program also participate in a discussion group on teaching and learning lead by CETL staff.
+The student is expected to work on the project during the summer preceding the academic year in which the faculty member plans to use the student’s work.
+We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project at the rate of $12.00 per hour up to a total of 240 hours (6 weeks of full-time work), and can cover up to $500 of the cost of any materials or other expenses related to the project.

-To apply for funding under the program, a faculty member should send a short (no more than 750 word) proposal to Stuart Jordan.
-The proposal should name the student who will work on the project, describe the nature of the work the student will do and describe how the faculty member intends to use the product of the student’s work.
+To apply for funding under the program, a faculty member should send a no-more-than-750-word proposal to Stuart Jordan that names the student he or she proposes to employ, describes the nature of the work the student will do, and describes how the faculty member intends to use the product of the student’s work.
 In addition, the proposal should include a budget that specifies the number of student work hours to be covered and any funds required for materials.
-The application deadline for funding for the Summer of 2014 is February 28, 2014, and we will announce funding decisions by March 31, 2014.
+The application deadline for funding for the Summer of 2016 is February 29, 2016, and we will announce funding decisions by March 31, 2016.

 CETL staff are happy to assist faculty in designing projects, preparing proposals and identifying students to work on a project.
-If you have any questions about the program or would like assistance in preparing a proposal, please contact Stu Jordan or Jenny Hadingham
+If you have any questions about the program or would like assistance in preparing a proposal, please contact Stu Jordan, Rachel Remmel or Jenny Hadingham.